TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 # Day 10: Simple Code Generation

-In this lab, you develop a simple code generator, that generates Java Bytecode from simple MiniJava programs, which only print an integer constant in their main methods.
+In this lab, you develop a simple code generator, that generates Java Bytecode from simple MiniJava programs, which only print integer constants in their main methods.

+## Overview

+### Objectives

+1. Write a Jasmin program which prints `42`.
+2. Implement a code generator that transforms MiniJava programs into Java Bytecode.
+The code generator should include
+    1. A transformation from MiniJava ASTs to Jasmin ASTs which handles
+        * MiniJava programs
+        * with only a main class
+        * with a single print statement with
+        * an integer constant expression.
+    2. A menu action which invokes the transformation and pretty-prints the Jasmin AST to concrete syntax.
+    3. A menu action which generates a Java class file instead of a Jasmin file.
+    4. A menu action which runs the program (challenge).

+### Submission

+You need to submit your MiniJava project on Blackboard.
+As part of your submission, we ask you to provide a short paragraph explaining the organisation of your Stratego files.
+The deadline for submission is December 11, 17:59.

+### Grading

+You can earn up to 85 points for your implementation:

+* Jasmin program (10 points)
+* transformation (50 points)
+    * program (2 points)
+    * main class (18 points)
+    * main method (13 points)
+    * print statement (15 points)
+    * integer constant (2 points)
+* menu actions (15 points)
+    * Jasmin (5 points)
+    * Java class file (5 points)
+* challenges (10 points)

+You can earn up to 5 points for the organisation of your Stratego files and up to 10 points for the quality of your code.
+We focus on readibility in general, meaningful variable names and the consistent use of Stratego paragdims.
+We will consider the fact that Stratego is new to you.

-## Tasks
+## Detailed Instructions

 ### Write Jasmin Code